Working With Any Number of Futures

 'a' finished.

 As with our earlier example, race still finishes as soon as a is done.
-There is no interleaving between the two futures, though.
+There’s no interleaving between the two futures, though.
 The a future does all of its work until the trpl::sleep call is awaited, then the b future does all of its work until its own trpl::sleep call is awaited, and then the a future completes.
 To allow both futures to make progress between their slow tasks, we need await points so we can hand control back to the runtime.
 That means we need something we can await!

 We can already see this kind of handoff happening in Listing 17-23: if we removed the trpl::sleep at the end of the a future, it would complete without the b future running at all.
 Maybe we could use the sleep function as a starting point?